harness/developer-hub/docs/software-engineering-insights/sei-collections/manage-collections.md

 <!-- image: Collections list page -->

-On the **Flat List** view:

-* The **Path** column shows the Collection's hierarchical position in the Collection category.
+The **Flat List** view shows a summary of the Collections in the Collection category.
+The **Path** is the Collection's hierarchical position in the Collection category.
+Select a Collection's **Name** to view or edit it.
-* The **# of Insights** column indicates the number of Insights specifically associated with that Collection.
-This number *doesn't* include inherited Insights from parent Collections.
-* Select the **Root Collection** name to view or edit the root Collection.

 <!-- image: Collections - Flat List view -->